Special Educational Needs and Disability Policy

 Roles and Responsibilities

-Our SEND governor is Kate Fitzpatrick, and she meets regularly with the SENDCO, Sally Wright, to keep abreast of current developments.
+Our SEND governor is Jessica Batterby, and she meets regularly with the SENDCO, Sally Wright, to keep abreast of current developments.
 To gain an understanding of how Special Needs provision is delivered, she is involved in learning walks where appropriate, and monitors data as part of the governors monitoring cycle, to ensure that children with SEND are making sufficient progress.

 Special Educational Needs Teaching Assistants are deployed by classroom teachers, with support from the SENDCO.
 They work in support of individual children, providing feedback on individual tasks completed to the class teacher.
 The class teacher is responsible for the review of IEP’s with input from parents/carers, pupils and other agencies where appropriate.
 The SENDCO will work to support teachers where needed.